smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 After a few failed fixes, Daryl became frustrated and for good reason.
-At no point did we understand the underlying problem and had only been trying to address potential differences around what we thought the issue was.
-We had thought that there was something specific to the new logging we had introduced that caused the issue and so had tried eliminating any differences from the old code.
+At no point did we understand the underlying problem and had only been trying to address potential differences related to the issue.
+We thought that there was something specific to the new logging we introduced that caused the issue and so we tried eliminating any differences from the old code.

 Daryl wanted to go deeper and truly understand the problem.
 He then tried to reproduce the issue by isolating the code writing messages to LogStash and a mix of messages with different contents, formatting and creation techniques.
-Within a day he found exactly what caused the issue and then refined a simple way to reproduce it.
+Within a day he found exactly what caused the issue and then he created a simple way to reproduce it.

 The new code did not directly introduce the problem; serializing different objects to PowerShell did.
 Depending on how the message was created it could be wrapped in an additional PowerShell object which would cause something completely different to be serialized.
-We started using a pattern in the new code that caused this situation which is why we had not seen it with other code sending messages to LogStash.
+We had started using a pattern in the new code that caused the new format which is why we had not seen it with other code sending messages to LogStash.

 Consider the following example: